Adventure Week 2023

-VOLUNTEERS NEEDED!
-The mission of Adventure Week is to clearly share the gospel with our community and families of Grace.
+The mission of Adventure Week is to clearly share the gospel with the families of Grace and our community.
 Come serve with us to make the gospel come alive to hundreds of kids this summer!
 We need you!

 What to Expect